herereadthis/Sagaxus/docs/mcmc.md

     * The graph must be <strong>connected</strong> - there is a path from every vertex to every other vertex
     * The graph must be <strong>Strongly connected</strong> - there is a path from every vertext to every other vertex when considering direction
     * <strong>Persistence</strong> - Hence, over time, the probability of returning to where you started is 1.
+    * <strong>Aperiodic</strong> - regardless of where you start, the probability of being at any state is positive.
+A non-aperiodic system is where the probability of being at any state is positive every other step.

 * This one has Python code to do multivariate testing with Markov Chain Monte Carlo.
 Definitely worth studying [A/B Testing with Hierarchical Models in Python](https://blog.dominodatalab.com/ab-testing-with-hierarchical-models-in-python/)
 * This seems like a very good resource to understand MCMC, but it is beyond my level of understanding currently:  [Stat 3701 Lecture Notes: Bayesian Inference via Markov Chain Monte Carlo (MCMC)](http://www.stat.umn.edu/geyer/3701/notes/mcmc-bayes.html)